Native Voices Convene for Food Tank Summit on Indigenous Foods

 Cheryse “Kaui” Sana, Farm Manager, MAʻO Organic Farms

-Kaui is a lifelong resident of the Waiʻanae coast of Oʻahu, Hawaiʻi.
-She is a graduate of Waiʻanae High School, the MAʻO Organic Farms Youth Leadership Training Program, and the University of Hawaiʻi at Manoa with a B.A. degree in Hawaiian Studies.
+Kaui is a life-long resident of the Waiʻanae coast of Oʻahu, Hawaiʻi.
+Kaui is a graduate of Waiʻanae High School, the MAʻO Organic Farms Youth Leadership Training Program, and the University of Hawaiʻi at Manoa with a B.A. degree in Hawaiian Studies.
 Kaui manages more than 30 acres of certified organic fruit and vegetable crop production.
-She plans to pursue an M.A. degree from the University of Hawaiʻi so that she can be of greater service to the broader community.
+Kaui plans to pursue a M.A. degree from the University of Hawaiʻi so that she can be of greater service to the broader community.

 The post Native Voices Convene for Food Tank Summit on Indigenous Foods appeared first on Food Tank.